EmNudge/Styled-Logs/README.md

 .html() and .css() can be chained or kept separately.
 They are [Tagged Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) and they can also be called multiple times to change either html or css data.

+### Syntax Highlighting

+As a side note, you may find it hard to read html/css without syntax highlighting.
+As these are tagged template literals, we can take advantage of some VS Code extensions meant for other frameworks. [es6-string-css](https://marketplace.visualstudio.com/items?itemName=bashmish.es6-string-css) can highlight the css for us and [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) can highlight the html for us.

 ## Aliases

 The `StyleLog` class also includes an `alias` object.
 This matches up self-closing tags with particular texts.
 By default it is set to `{ br: '\n' }`, but it can be mutated to allow for custom and dynamic self-closing tags.